vikas360333/vendor_performance_sql_python_powerbi/README.md

 “This analysis helped the business identify profitable vendors, optimize inventory, improve purchase strategies, and make data-driven procurement decisions — ultimately reducing costs and improving profit margins.”

 ## Problem Statement
--Management didn’t know which vendors were truly profitable versus those driving losses -Large amounts of capital were tied up in slow-moving or unsold inventory, hurting cash flow.
+-Management didn’t know which vendors were truly profitable versus those driving losses.
+-Large amounts of capital were tied up in slow-moving or unsold inventory, hurting cash flow.
 -The company lacked clarity on how bulk purchasing affected pricing and margins.
 -Some brands had low sales volume but high profit margins, and management didn’t know whether to promote or discontinue them.
 -Business decisions were previously based on intuition rather than facts.

 ## Dataset
 I have used four csv file sales, purchase, purchase_price, vendor_invoice.